 I’ve been incredibly busy these last few days as you may have guessed from my slower blogging schedule.
 As a result, I didn’t have a chance to share my Thanksgiving recipes with you, but I did want to post this one dish I made– and loved– as fast as I could.

-I first stumbled upon this recipe on Sanjeev Kapoor’s Web site.
+I first stumbled upon this recipe on Sanjeev Kapoor’s website.
 I’ve written about this popular Indian chef before, and I am a huge fan of his recipes.
 I am also a huge fan of kofta curries– Indian-style vegetable balls (they look like meatballs but taste better) floating in a spicy, often creamy sauce.
 So when I saw the words “Soya malai kofta” among Kapoor recipes, I couldn’t wait for an occasion to make this delicious-sounding dish and Thanksgiving seemed perfect because the curry has a lovely, festive, orange color.

 Since “malai” is cream, I left that out, of course, and substituted instead with some Silk soy creamer.
 You could leave the creamer out altogether and use more cashew paste instead.

 I made a few other changes too, like adding kasoori methi to the koftas, so I am posting my version of the recipe below.
-You can find the original here.

 Bye for now, and I’ll be back with more soon.
 Until then, enjoy this!